heabijay/crtcli/README.md

   Defaults: Current directory

-And here you can use options from [app pkg install](#app-pkg-install) command like --restart, --force, ...
+And here you can use options from [app pkg install](#app-pkg-install) command like --restart, --compile-package, --force, ...

 **Examples:**